 When you're low in iron, you may feel worn out all the time, feel a bit weak, or notice paler skin.
 The effects are pretty subtle—medical experts say that a person with iron deficiency anemia may not even experience any symptoms.
 But the gains of having optimal iron levels, on the other hand, can be game-changing.

 If you want to feel less tired and more energized, sleep better, and strengthen nails and hair, optimizing your iron levels might be the health hack you're looking for.
 Read on for three of the big benefits:

 - A boost in work productivity.
-Numerous studies have indicated that low iron levels are correlated with having low productivity and poor cognition and focus.
+Numerous studies have indicated that low iron levels are correlated with having low productivity5 and poor cognition and focus.
 In the same way that raising iron levels can eliminate feelings of drawn-out exhaustion and tiredness, increased productivity and concentration may be a major perk.

 - Stronger muscles.
 Muscle weakness—loss in tone and elasticity—is often associated with low iron levels because muscles may not be getting enough oxygen to contract.
-Low iron levels are actually very common among female athletes, particularly women in endurance sports.
+Low iron levels are actually very common among female athletes6, particularly women in endurance sports.
 So, if you're running, swimming, or playing a sport regularly, this uptick in energy may benefit your athletic performance.

 How to start bumping up your iron levels.

 Since your body can’t produce iron on its own, make sure you're getting enough from your daily diet, or through supplementation.
 Keep in mind that animal sources of food, including meat and seafood, contain a type of iron that's more easily absorbable (known as heme iron), while the type found in plants like beans, nuts, vegetables, and fortified grains, is less bioavailable (non-heme iron).
 Plant-based iron sources of food need extra help getting absorbed, and eating vitamin-C-rich foods along with it is one way.